 The easiest way to change which genres you’re interested in is by selecting or unselecting the desired genres at the bottom of your Dashboard and clicking Update My Preferences.
 If that’s all you want to do, you’re done.

-To change any of the other preferences, such as opting in or our to the ARC program or our Romance Newsletter, you must do that via the links in any of the emails we send you.
+To change any of the other preferences, such as opting in or out of the ARC program or our Romance Newsletter, you must do that via the links in any of the emails we send you.
 (Note that these instructions can also be used to change which genres you’re signed up for without using the Dashboard.)

 Please follow these steps: